ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/emr-etl-runner/1-Installing-EmrEtlRunner.md

 <a name="s3-buckets"/>
 ### 2.4 S3 buckets

-EmrEtlRunner moves the Snowplow event data through four distinct buckets during the ETL process.
+EmrEtlRunner moves the Snowplow event data through six distinct buckets (or rather, folders within S3 buckets) during the ETL process.
 These buckets are as follows:

 1. **In Bucket** - contains the raw Snowplow event logs to process
 2. **Processing Bucket** - where EmrEtlRunner moves the raw event logs for processing
 3. **Out Bucket** - where EmrEtlRunner stores the processed Snowplow-format event files
-4. **Bad Rows Bucket** - Hadoop ETL only.
-Where EmrEtlRunner stores any raw event lines which fail validation
+4. **Bad Rows Bucket** - where EmrEtlRunner stores any raw event lines which fail validation
-5. **Errors Bucket** - Hadoop ETL only.
+5. **Errors Bucket** - optional.
 Where EmrEtlRunner stores any raw event lines which caused an unexpected error
-5. **Archive Bucket** - where EmrEtlRunner moves the raw Snowplow event logs after successful processing
+6. **Archive Bucket** - where EmrEtlRunner moves the raw Snowplow event logs after successful processing

-You will have already setup the In Bucket when you were configuring your Snowplow collector - but the other three buckets do not exist yet.
+You will have already set up the **In Bucket** when you were configuring your Snowplow collector - but the other five buckets do not exist yet.

 **Important:** Please note that currently Redshift can only load from buckets in the same region as the Redshift instance, so you will need to locate your **Out Bucket** and Redshift clusters in the same region.

-So, create the other three buckets in the same AWS region as your In Bucket.
+So, create the other five buckets in the same AWS region as your **In Bucket**.
 Take a note of the buckets' names as you will need to use these buckets shortly.

 Done?
 Right, now we can install EmrEtlRunner.